andem-divya/movesmart/README.md

 **Skip wiki text** and keep using the repo’s **`data/processed/cbsa_wiki_wikivoyage_summaries_df.csv`** (or generate it once and reuse).
 Do **not** run `wiki_text_loader` unless you intend to wait for many Wikipedia/Wikivoyage API calls plus Bedrock summarization per CBSA.

-If you must rebuild wiki summaries:
+AWS credentials (Step B in AWS setup) are required to rebuild wiki summaries

 ```powershell
 python src/wiki_text_loader.py